softwaresaved/recipy-test/Deployment.md

 python setup.py install
 ```

 The previous steps were re-run.
-Only information on where commands, outputs or behaviour deviated from the run above, and issues and suggestions arising are documented.
+Only information on where commands, outputs or behaviour deviated from the run above (i.e. commands succeeded where they formerly failed or vice versa), and issues and suggestions arising are documented.

 ```
 pip freeze | grep recipy